 On a weekly basis throughout the season, I will rate my current confidence in each quarterback's play.
 Who is unstoppable and in the MVP conversation?
 Who is struggling and needs to find consistency?
 Who is rising, and who is falling, after each week's game slate?
 Which rookies are exceeding expectations, and which veterans are leading their offenses to playoff contention?
 And remember, this is based on the present, not future potential.

 Last updated: Jan.
 12

-Tannenbaum's current QB rankings
+Mike Tannenbaum's QB rankings